Cowboys Dominate Commanders 44-22 Behind Prescott's Big Night and Williams' Breakout Performance

 Looking Ahead

-This commanding performance elevates Dallas to 3-3-1, keeping their playoff aspirations very much alive.
-Prescott concluded the game with 264 passing yards and three touchdown passes, while Williams rushed for an impressive 116 yards in his standout performance as a Cowboy.
-Lamb's 110 receiving yards and Ferguson's two touchdown receptions emphasized the depth and versatility of this offensive unit.
+This dominant performance moves Dallas to 3-3-1, keeping their playoff hopes very much alive.
+Prescott finished with 264 yards and 3 touchdowns, while Williams rushed for 116 yards in his best game as a Cowboy.
+Lamb's 110 receiving yards and Ferguson's two touchdown catches highlighted the depth of this offensive attack.

 * LitZone has no affiliation with the NBA, NFL, MLB or any other 3rd-party organizations or individuals mentioned on this site or its applications.
 All logos are the trademark and property of their respective owners.
 All player images and logos are used purely for educational and editorial purposes.
 Insights from the Deep Dive Fantasy Football Podcast.